About the Course

 Mastering The Art of Opinion Writing for Health Policy gives participants the skills to craft compelling opinion pieces on the health system.
 Whether you’re a seasoned writer looking to enhance your expertise or a beginner exploring opinion writing, this course from The Leonard Davis Institute of Health Economics at the University of Pennsylvania will provide you with a step-by-step guide to finding subjects, constructing pieces and writing clearly.

 The all-online classes are led by experienced instructors with a deep understanding of opinion writing, and the online site includes video interviews with op-ed editors at The New York Times, Washington Post, Stat News and MedPage Today.
-This course will be an interactive workshop in which we discuss ideas and work on our writing, using the wisdom and interests of the group to propel the process.
+This course is an interactive workshop in which we discuss ideas and work on our writing, using the wisdom and interests of the group to propel the process.
 Our goal is to help you develop a piece that is substantially ready to be published by the end of the course.
+Join us on this engaging journey to bring better information to the public!

 Why Write Opinion Pieces?